The Mondo Esoterica Guide to:

 E-M-S German Region 2 DVD

-Bava's last return to the gothic horror is let down by an unimpressive storyline and a lack of tension.
+Bava's last return to the gothic horror genre is let down by an unimpressive storyline and a lack of tension.

 Not recommended.